sereneATL/dns-lookup/README.md

 - Docker

 ## Getting started
+At the root of the project, create a `.env` file and copy over the variables from `.env.sample`.
+Replace these sample values with your own values i.e. database user, database password, etc.

 To run the application, run the following command at the root
 ```
 docker-compose up -d --build